mjpernot/rmq-metadata/README.md

       -> Name of the exchange that will be monitored.
     - to_line = "EMAIL_ADDRESS"|None
       -> Is the email address/email alias to the RabbitMQ administrator(s) or None if no emails required.
+    - port = 5672
+      -> RabbitMQ listening port.
+      -> Do not change these unless you are familar with RabbitMQ.
+    - exchange_type = "direct"
+      -> Type of exchange:  direct, topic, fanout, headers -> Do not change these unless you are familar with RabbitMQ.
+    - x_durable = True
+      -> Is exchange durable: True|False
+      -> Do not change these unless you are familar with RabbitMQ.
+    - q_durable = True
+      -> Are queues durable: True|False
+      -> Do not change these unless you are familar with RabbitMQ.
+    - auto_delete = False
+      -> Queues automatically delete message after processing: True|False -> Do not change these unless you are familar with RabbitMQ.
     - message_dir = "DIRECTORY_PATH/message_dir"
       -> Is where failed reports/messages are written to.
     - log_dir = "DIRECTORY_PATH/logs"
       -> Is where failed log files are written to.
+    - log_file = "rmq_metadata.log"
+      -> File name to program log.
+      -> Name will be changed to include the exchange name being processed.
     - archive_dir = "DIRECTORY_PATH/archive"|None
       -> Directory name for archived messages.
       -> If set to None, then no archiving will take place.